 2 cups broth, or enough to allow pods to puree easily in blender (Do not fill blender more than halfway with hot liquid).

 1 lb. posole, dried or frozen.
 Canned hominy may be substituted if dried or frozen are not available; add it in the last 15 minutes of cooking to preserve texture.

 1 tsp salt

 You will essentially be preparing this recipe in three stages: pork, chile, and posole.
 These are then combined into the final posole.

 Place pork shoulder in a pot and cover with water.

-Add 1 tsp salt and 1 bay leaf and 1 onion.
+Add 1 tsp salt, cumin, bay leaf and onion.

-Bring to a boil and then cook over medium heat until tender and falling off the bone; about 1½ hrs.
+Bring to a boil uncovered and then then cook, covered, over medium heat until tender and falling off the bone; about 1½ hrs.

 Remove meat from broth and let cool; reserve broth for later.Pull meat from bones and cut into small bite size pieces, set aside.